In Puerto Rico, A Family's Fight To Rebuild Their Lives After Hurricane Maria

 This time around, there was no yelling on set.
 At least, not the kind Taffer engages in when owners are not listening to him during the filming of his show, which brings viewers the staple fixer-upper drama mixed with tough love reality shows are known for.
 The special, airing Sunday, will be different.

-Part of the Bar Rescue endeavour in the island included rebuilding a community centre, a basketball court, and a Little League baseball field in the neighbourhood that sits about half-a-mile from the restaurant.
+Part of the Bar Rescue endeavor in the island included rebuilding a community center, a basketball court, and a Little League baseball field in the neighborhood that sits about half-a-mile from the restaurant.
 The show went all out bringing stars to collaborate with their efforts: the Real Housewives of New York's Bethenny Frankel, Puerto Rican athletes J.J.
 Barea and Bernie Williams, actor Luis Guzmán, and even entrepreneur Mark Cuban.

 "People are still suffering, people are losing their homes, people don't have jobs.
 So it's important for me as a person who has a following and is a public figure to continue to create awareness," Frankel, who assisted the initial hurricane relief efforts in Puerto Rico and has continued her work since, told me.